Emran0335/gitLearning/readme.md

 ## This is a readme file.
-And I am from feature/add-heading-text branch.
+And I am from feature/add-heading-text branch for merge conflict.